How to Plan a Family Trip to Whangarei

 Stay in one of the city’s spacious motels or holiday parks and enjoy proximity to the stunning coast of Whangarei Heads and majestic waterfalls along with your usual city conveniences.
-Just off the shores are the Poor Knights Islands, a diving and snorkelling mecca, while inland you have kiwi houses, hire-wire obstacle courses, gardens and much more.
+Just off the shores are the Poor Knights Islands, a diving and snorkelling mecca, while inland you have kiwi houses, quirky museums, gorgeous gardens and much more.
 Discover more about what it’s like to visit Whangarei with the tribe in this travel guide to Whangarei for families.

 - Cruise and snorkel at the Poor Knights Islands